-As a professional IT Resume Writer, I follow IT hiring trends very carefully - in the news, in my network, on Twitter, and on LinkedIn.
+As a professional IT Resume Writer, I follow IT hiring trends very carefully - to ensure that I craft the best possible IT resume for my clients.

-- You're the best person to write your resume.
-I've addressed this in more detail in a recent post.
-But I would like to quickly reiterate that this is only very rarely the case.
+You're the best person to write your IT resume.
+This is only very rarely the case.
 Very few job seekers have the clarity of vision, the technical resume writing abilities, or the knowledge of the market to write the best resume possible.
 We all have blind spots.
 And those blind spots can add weeks or months to the job search.
 That's why working closely with an experienced, highly personalized IT resume writer will help you not only get an interview more quickly - but will also help you gain the critical clarity on your previous career to ensure that excel in the interview process.

-- IT resumes are dead, so you need a multimedia, video resume to stand out from the crowd.
+The IT resume is dead, so you need a multimedia, video resume to stand out from the crowd.
 This particular piece of bad advice comes in phases.
-About twice a year, my friends, concerned for my livelihood, will send me an article on how IT resumes - and resumes in general - are dead.
+About twice a year, my friends, concerned for my livelihood, will send me an article on how the IT resume - and resumes in general - are dead.
 But the problem with this particular piece of bad advice is that it generally comes from journalists who have very little real knowledge of the hiring process.
 The IT resume remains a critical tool in the job search - and for one very compelling reason.
 There is no other single approach that can convey as much information about who you are as a professional in such a brief compass.
 And given the time constraints on busy hiring managers, that efficiency trumps the flash of video resumes.

 This list, certainly, isn't exhaustive.
 There is a lot of advice out on the internet about resumes, coaching, and the job search in general.
 Some of it is good.
 Some, as I've detailed in this blog, is less good.